t-mart/wap/docs/commands/build.md

-The argument provided specifies to which installations links should be made: `auto` symlinks into any found installations on your computer that are also compatible with the addon. `mainline`, `wrath`, `vanilla` symlink into those respective flavor's installation.
+The argument provided specifies to which installations links should be made: `auto` symlinks into any found installations on your computer that are also compatible with the addon. `mainline`, `classic`, `vanilla` symlink into those respective flavor's installation.

  Without an argument, `--link` runs as if `auto` was provided.